ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

    #
    ```

-5. Define the ingress gateway for the Claims API microservice
+5. Define the **Ingress Gateway** for the Claims API microservice

-   To access the Claims API REST end-points from outside the AKS cluster, an **Ingress Gateway** resource has to be created on the cluster.
-Also, to route the request from the gateway to the service end-point, an **Virtual Service** resource has to be deployed.
-This default virtual service does not select a specific version of the Claims Web API but instead distributes the incoming requests evenly among the 3 API versions (v1, v2 & v3) in a round robin manner.
+   To access the Claims API REST end-points from outside the AKS cluster, an *Ingress Gateway* resource has to be created on the cluster.
+Also, to route the request from the gateway to the service end-point, an *Virtual Service* resource has to be deployed.
+This default virtual service does not select a specific version of the Claims Web API but instead forwards the incoming requests to the Claims API service (K8S Service).
+The Claims API service then evenly distributes the requests among the 3 API versions (v1, v2 & v3) in a round robin manner.

    ```bash
    # Deploy the ingress gateway and the virtual service for the Claims API microservice